 (d) If Client is using this option it is encouraged to have a backup credit card or bank account on file so that work is not paused if billed hours

 exceed the balance of the retainer.
-To authorize a backup credit card, enter it here: //FreeeUp.com/credit-card-authorization/.
+To authorize a backup credit card, enter it here: http://FreeeUp.com/credit-card-authorization/.
 Then select backup payment option.
 If a backup credit card is charged the client always has the option of paying the balance via PayPal and having its credit card refunded.
 All credit card and processing fees discussed in other portions of this Agreement are applicable.
 Backup credit cards will be automatically charged if your retainer has run out and there is an outstanding balance.
 Client authorizes the secondary payment method to be charged without advanced notice of the secondary payment method being charged.

 (e) Any fees incurred which exceed the retainer will be due in accordance with the terms and conditions outlined in this Agreement.
 In the event FreeeUp deems it necessary, FreeeUp reserves the right to require the payment of additional retainer(s) amounts at FreeeUp’s discretion.
 Whether or not we require retainers in addition to what is outlined in this paragraph may be influenced by whether or not invoices are paid timely and Client’s past payment history.

 (f) FreeeUp reserves the right to discontinue this payment method at any time at its discretion.
 If you cannot make this commitment, we ask that you please use the ACH or credit card option instead.

 (g) Retainer can be paid via PayPal, Payoneer, World First or Direct Deposit.
 Here: